AsimKhan2019/CodeLabs-UWP/Workshop/Module3-ConnectedApps/README.md

 ### Exercise 4: Additional Sharing Features ###

 <a name="Ex4Task1"></a>
-#### Task 1 – Add drag and drop suppport to the app ####
+#### Task 1 – Add drag and drop support to the app ####

 Adding drag and drop is a quick way to make your app more user-friendly.
-We're going to add drag and drop capability to the gallery grid in the SightDetailControl so users can easily add new photos to a Sight.
+We're going to add drag and drop capability to the gallery grid in the SightDetailPage so users can easily add new photos to a Sight.

-1. Open __SightDetailControl.xaml__ and find the __GalleryGrid__.
+1. Open __SightDetailPage.xaml__ and find the __GalleryGrid__.

 1. Add the __AllowDrop__, __Drop__, and __DragOver__ attributes to the opening tag of the GalleryGrid (type or copy/paste):